Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 An accident involving a party leaving the accident scene is often a subject of a police department investigation.
 Talking to the police about this type of accident without consulting a lawyer that regularly deals with these traffic violations can be a mistake because law enforcement officers are trained professionals.

 Depending on the details of the accident, your hit and run might be charged as a misdemeanor or felony, with possible penalties including fines, jail time, and a suspension of your license.
-If you have been charged with this type of accident, reach out to Jay P. Mykytiuk of Scrofano Law to learn what your options are for defense.
+If you have been charged with this type of accident, reach out to Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC to learn what your options are for defense.

 Misdemeanor vs Felony Hit and Run in Virginia